neu-pdi/cs2100-public-resources/lecture-notes/l3-designing-classes.md

 - `def setUp(self) -> None:` is a method which, if implemented, runs before each test.
 - `def tearDown(self) -> None:` similarly runs after each test.
 - `def setUpClass(cls) -> None:` runs once at the beginning, before any tests have run.
-It needs the annotation `@classmethod` right above the method definition, which we will discuss more later on in the semester.
+It needs the decorator `@classmethod` right above the method definition, which we will discuss more later on in the semester.
 Notice also that the argument is `cls`, not `self`.
 - `def tearDownClass(cls) -> None:` runs once at the end, after all of the tests have run.
-It also needs the annotation `@classmethod` right above the method definition.
-We will discuss class methods later in the semester, and you don't need to understand the annotation to write tests using `setUpClass(cls)` and `tearDownClass(cls)`.
+It also needs the decorator `@classmethod` right above the method definition.
+We will discuss class methods later in the semester, and you don't need to understand the decorator to write tests using `setUpClass(cls)` and `tearDownClass(cls)`.

 Poll: Why does this break?
 Why is it better to use `setUp()`?
 ```python